miguelcobain/ember-cli-selectize/README.md

 * `ember test`
 * `ember test --server`

-Tests are written in qunit, and some were borrowed from `Ember.Select`.

-I've rewritten many of them, but most of them still fail.

-This is due to the nature of this component. `Selectize`'s tests assures that everything is ok between Selectize<->DOM.
+`Selectize`'s tests assures that everything is ok between Selectize<->DOM.
 `Ember.Select`'s tests also test the DOM.
 This is unecessary in this project.

 Ember-selectize tests should be focused between Ember<->Selectize.